Everest Base Camp Trek in Nepal

 LAND Price includes

-- 3 star Hotel in Kathmandu (Bed & Breakfast) on twin sharing basis
+- 2 nights Hotel in Kathmandu (Bed & Breakfast) on twin sharing basis (APSARA BOUTIQUE HOTEL or similar)

 - Internal Flights and all Land transport in the itinerary